The Ryuo's Work Is Never Done!: Video game

-A video game based on the series was released for the PlayStation 4 and Nintendo Switch on November 26, 2020.
+A visual novel-styled shogi game based on the series was released for the PlayStation 4 and Nintendo Switch on November 26, 2020.

 Reception

 The light novel ranked first in 2017 in Takarajimasha's annual light novel guide book Kono Light Novel ga Sugoi!, in the bunkobon category.
 It ranked first again in 2018, second in 2019, and second again in 2020.
 As of August, 2020, over 2 million of copies have been sold.

 Kei Mizutome (水留啓, Mizutome Kei) listed the book as one of four "essential" novels introducing shogi to a wider audience, saying that it was well-researched and that people familiar with the shogi world can guess on whom the characters of the Meijin and Maestro are based.